 - Who they are - age, job, country, etc

 - What are they using the product for - is it to increase pleasure or reduce pain?

 - How will they look at your site?
 Desktop, tablet, mobile?

 Landing pages are not the place where you show off how creative and smart you are.
 It’s about connecting with the user and communicating the value you offer in the way that resonates.
 Clarity trumps persuasion here.

 Now that you know your user you can create the perfect landing page right?
 Wrong.
 This is where a lot of businesses get it wrong.
 They create a custom landing page and send all their traffic there.
 That’s as bad as sending campaign traffic to your homepage.

 The second step is determining what you want the user to do once they reach the landing page.
 Is it to sign up for your email list, register for a webinar, place an order?
 Just to reiterate, keep the number of goals to a minimum.
 Landing pages are not designed to have a dozen goals and if they do, your conversions will suffer.

 With the solid foundation of knowing your user and the goal of the page, now you get to create the landing page.
 First, you should know all the ways users get to the page and make sure the messaging matches or is a logical progression of the conversation.
 You can tell a bad landing page when you land on the page and think, “Am I in the right place?”

 Once you solve for continuity from the marketing campaign, next you’ll need to make sure the whole page is congruent.
 Congruence comes from all the elements communicating the same goal.
 Remember each and every element either adds to the goal or distracts from it.

-Good landing pages also have clear, concise, benefit driven copy.
+Good landing pages also have a clear, concise, benefit-driven copy.
 Use the data from step 1 to help create the most compelling reason the user should take action.
 Compelling value copy contains the following: